I've been a professional

 or greater, and...

-the external environment has probably not become more nurturing,
+family and social environment has probably not become more nurturing

 A fifth symptom